-Prior to joining Basin Street Properties, Flannery spent 25 years at Wells Fargo, most of which was spent in real estate finance, with a focus on opportunistic and/or value-added projects.
+Prior to his two years as President of Basin Street Properties, , Flannery spent 25 years at Wells Fargo, most of which was spent in real estate finance, with a focus on opportunistic and/or value-added projects.
 In his most recent position, Sean was a Senior Credit Officer for the Commercial Real Estate group, with responsibility for the West Coast, the Homebuilder Group, and the Real Estate Merchant Bank (opportunistic debt and equity provider).
 The portfolio aggregated to more than $20 Billion in loan commitments.
 Sean has had a broad range of experience in commercial real estate finance, and is very comfortable working through all aspects of real estate capital including debt, mezzanine, preferred and joint venture equity.
 Sean is a graduate of Stanford University, with a BA in Economics.

 President and CEO of Cyan, an industry-leading, global provider of Service Level Aware Network Solutions, including packet-optical transport systems, industry-leading software and SaaS solutions, and professional services.
 Cyan enables network builders to scale, extend, and simplify conventional and packet-based networks for more profitable service offerings.
 Cyan is a Petaluma, California team of industry veterans with a track record of successful innovation in communications networks around the world.
 Mr. Hatfield is a veteran of three other successful communications systems start-ups.
 Most recently Michael was founder and CEO of Calix (CALX), a publicly traded communication systems company.
 Calix is a leading producer of high-speed access systems for Communications Service Providers.
 Prior to Calix, Michael was co-founder and COO of Cerent, a leading provider of high-speed fiber-optics systems acquired by Cisco Systems for $7B.
 Michael’s initial start-up success came as an early team member and vice-president of marketing for Advanced Fibre Communications (AFC).
 During his tenure, AFC went from start-up to a publicly traded enterprise.
 He has also served in management roles at DSC Communications and Ameritech.
 Michael has a BSEE in Electrical Engineering and Mathematical Economics from Rose-Hulman Institute of Technology and an MBA in Finance from Indiana University.